 - From mid-October to May, the rice fields are at rest.
 There is no rice, the terraces are muddy but still draw beautiful curves on the mountains.

 - From May to June, the rice fields are ploughed by the farmers and their buffaloes, then they are flooded by the first rains of the summer monsoon.
 The rice fields then become giant mirrors in which the sky reflects.
 Once flooded, the farmers, bent in two, can then transplant the rice.
-Superb picture appearing in mirrors on the hanging plots.
+A superb picture appearing in mirrors on the hanging plots.

-- From July to the end of August, it is the time for the rice to ripen.
+- From July to the end of August, it is time for the rice to ripen.
 The rice begins to turn to a soft green covering all the sculpted slopes of the valleys.
 At this time of year, the rice is copiously watered by the summer storms.

 - From mid-September to the beginning of October, the rice is a bright yellow, golden colour, ready to be harvested.
 The rice terraces are bustling with activity for the harvest.
 The colour variations, in this season, offer a fascinating spectacle.

-The spectacular Photographers' Route
+The spectacular photographers' route

 Nghia Lo is the gateway to this fabulous road.
 The city is located in a vast rice valley, one of the largest rice granaries in northwest Vietnam after Dien Bien Phu.
 The area of Nghia Lo is mainly inhabited by the Thai who have been excellent rice farmers for centuries.
 From Nghia Lo, a beautiful mountain road will lead you to the village of Tu Le, surrounded by numerous rice terraces and three high mountains: Khau Pha, Khau Than and Khau Song.
 From October 16 to 23, 1952 in this area, the 6th Colonial Airborne Battalion of Commander Bigeard opposed to General Giap's divisions 308 and 312.
 If you come to Tu Le in October, you will have the opportunity to taste "côm", young rice, sticky, crushed, roasted and rid of its husk, eaten with both hands in a banana leaf.

 From Tu Le you can then head towards Mu Cang Chai by a breathtaking mountain road.
 The ascent to Khau Pha Pass offers spectacular views of terraced rice fields tumbling down the mountains.
-With a length of 30 kilometers and an altitude of 1500 meters, the Khau Pha pass is one of the four major passes of Vietnam.
+With a length of 30 kilometres and an altitude of 1500 meters, the Khau Pha pass is one of the four major passes of Vietnam.
 Then, head to the mountain town of Mu Cang Chai, with many stops along the way to enjoy extraordinary views of the rice terraces recognized as a national natural heritage.

 Meeting with ethnic minorities